Content on this page requires a newer version of Adobe Flash Player.

 (one-way, transportation needed to or from trailhead)

-Time: 6 - 8 hours Elevation Gain: 650 m / 2132'
+Elevation Gain: 650 m / 2132'

 This trail winds through the montane, sub-alpine, and alpine zones!
 From Carthew Summit look east over the peaks to the prairies, and south into Glacier National Park, Montana.